pedrolamas/docker-klipper-simulavr/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/pedrolamas?style=social)](https://twitter.com/pedrolamas '@pedrolamas')

-Simple Docker image running a Simulavr, Klipper, and Moonraker
+Simple Docker image running [Klipper](https://github.com/Klipper3d/klipper/) with Simulavr, and [Moonraker](https://github.com/Arksine/moonraker/)

+This repo will run a GitHub action every 20 minutes to check for new code on the "master" branches of the Klipper and Moonraker repositories, and creates a new Docker image if there are any modifications.

 ## Usage